 The Graduate School requires that the candidacy of each doctoral student be reviewed by their GSC after two years, and annually thereafter.
 Graduate Advisors are notified when students are due for a review via an electronic document in the EASI SIS Routing Inbox.
 Based upon review by the student's dissertation committee and the GSC, a decision to either extend or terminate candidacy will be reached.
+A student must be in good standing for their Annual Committee meetings for their candidacy to be approved for extension.
+See Annual Committee meetings below for more information.
 The graduate adviser will either submit the request for extension via the electronic document to the Graduate School, or by means of petition, the GSC Chair will notify the Graduate School of the recommendation to terminate the student.